auanasgheps/snapraid-aio-script/README.md

 6. Schedule the script execution.
    - I recommend running the script daily.

-**TIP**: You can create multiple schedules if you want to use a different config file for a specific need.
+**TIP**: To use multiple config files, you can create different schedules.
 Just append the config file path after the script, like `snapraid-aio-script.sh /home/alternate_config.sh`

 It is tested on OMV6 and OMV7, but will work on other distros.
 In such case you may have to change the mail binary or SnapRAID location.